The cryptocurrency market is a rapidly evolving segment of the financial world,

 1. Day Trading

-> Buying and selling within short timeframes to profit from intraday price movements.
+> Buying and selling within short timeframes to profit from intraday price

 Requires technical analysis and quick decision-making.